Neural Machine Translation in Linear Time: Model Comparison

 \subsection{Recurrent ByteNets}

-The ByteNet is composed of two stacked source and target networks where the top network dynamically adapts to the output length.
-This way of combining source and target networks is not tied to the networks being strictly convolutional.
-We may consider two variants of the ByteNet that use recurrent networks for one or both of the sub-networks (see Figure~\ref{recurrentBytenet}).
-The first variant replaces the convolutional target network with a recurrent one that is similarly stacked and dynamically unfolded.
-The second variant replaces the convolutional source network with a recurrent network, namely a bidirectional RNN.
-The target RNN is placed on top of the bidirectional source RNN.
-We can see that the RNN Enc-Dec network \citep{DBLP:conf/nips/SutskeverVL14,DBLP:journals/corr/ChoMGBSB14} is a Recurrent ByteNet where all connections between source and target -- except for the first one that connects $s_0$ and $t_0$ -- have been severed.
-The Recurrent ByteNet is thus a generalization of the RNN Enc-Dec and, modulo the type of sequential architecture, so is the ByteNet.
+The ByteNet is composed of two stacked encoder and decoder networks where the decoder network dynamically adapts to the output length.
+This way of combining the networks is not tied to the networks being strictly convolutional.
+We may consider two variants of the ByteNet that use recurrent networks for one or both of the networks (see Figure~\ref{recurrentBytenet}).
+The first variant replaces the convolutional decoder with a recurrent one that is similarly stacked and dynamically unfolded.
+The second variant also replaces the convolutional encoder with a recurrent encoder, e.g.\ a bidirectional RNN.
+The target RNN is then placed on top of the source RNN.
+Considering the latter Recurrent ByteNet, we can see that the RNN Enc-Dec network \citep{DBLP:conf/nips/SutskeverVL14,DBLP:journals/corr/ChoMGBSB14} is a Recurrent ByteNet where all connections between source and target -- except for the first one that connects $s_0$ and $t_0$ -- have been severed.
+The Recurrent ByteNet is a generalization of the RNN Enc-Dec and, modulo the type of weight-sharing scheme, so is the convolutional ByteNet.